Almost sure central limit theorems via chaos expansions and related results: Introduction

 The asymptotic behavior of $Y_t$, when $R\ge 5$, or $(R\ge 3$ and $d>3)$, can be established via an application of Theorem \ref{recap}-(i), while for the cases $R=2$ and the case $(R, d)=(4, 2)$, a reduction principle to the $R$-th chaos (as in Theorem \ref{recap}-(ii)) holds.
 The case $(R,R',d)=(3,4,2)$ is slightly different, since a reduction principle to the $4$-th chaos holds.
 In the remaining cases not excluded in \eqref{excases} with $R=1$, we can exploit the fact that the first chaos is always negligible, studying the asymptotic distribution of $Y_t(\varphi-a_1H_1)$ instead of that of $Y_t(\varphi)$, so we can replace every statement above for $R\ge2$ with the same statement, but with $R$ replaced by $R'\ge2$ (and $R=1$).

-For more details on $d=2$ and generalization to the higher dimensional setting, we refer interested readers to \cite{MN23}, \cite{GMT24} and \cite[Section 4]{Mai23}.
-Indeed, in these references these results have been established in their generality, except for the excluded cases in \eqref{excases}, in which only the asymptotic variance is known and the asymptotic distribution is totally open.
+For more details on $d=2$ and generalization to the higher dimensional setting, we refer interested readers to \cite{MN23, GMT24} and \cite[Section 4]{Mai23}.
+Indeed, these references contain results in their generality, except for the excluded cases in \eqref{excases}, in which only the asymptotic variance is known and the asymptotic distribution is totally open.
 In particular, for $d > 3$, asymptotic normality for $Y_t = \int_{tD} \ind_{\{ B_x\geq 0\}} dx$ (i.e., the \emph{nodal excursion volume}) can be proved via the chaotic central limit theorem (as for Theorem \ref{recap}-(i)), once its first chaotic component is shown to be asymptotically negligible.

 We would like to point out that there is no general result on quantitative central limit theorems for integral functionals of Berry's random wave model.
 Depending on the Hermite rank of $\varphi$ and its regularity properties, one may choose one of the strategies mentioned below \eqref{def_dist} and pursue it to get a rate of convergence.
 Our result, Theorem \ref{thm:main}-{\bf(1)}, instead will allow to directly provide a rate of convergence for {\bf every} $\varphi$ such that $Y_t= Y_t(\varphi)$ is known to admit Gaussian fluctuations (i.e., excluding the cases in \eqref{excases}).
 As we will see, the covariance function of Berry's random wave model \eqref{bd} satisfies our Conditions \ref{cond5}-\ref{cond8} below.